Pete and repeat….

 When you have a loved one with dementia, you may experience what I call "the repeats."

-It reminds me of an old joke I heard as a kid that was super annoying to me.
+It reminds me of an old joke I heard as a kid that was super annoying.
 It went like this: Pete and repeat went up a hill.
 Pete fell off, and who was left?

-As soon as the victim says "repeat", you say the lines again.
+When the victim says "repeat," you repeat the lines again.
 "Pete and repeat went up a hill..."
 Annoying, isn't it?

 As kids, we chose to be annoying by telling that joke to people.
 Our loved one didn't choose any form of dementia.
 Nor would we wish it on them!

 On a good day, they will ask the same question with at least some delay in between, but as the disease progresses, the length of time between repeats shortens.
-The sooner you realize it's a part of life now, at least for a time, you can prepare things in advance to minimize the occurrence, or at least add some variety to it.
+The sooner you realize it's a part of life now, at least for a while, you can prepare things in advance to minimize the occurrence or add some variety to it.

 She studied each picture, one at a time, and made the same comments every time.
 "Oh, look at this baby!
 Isn't she cute?
 Who's is she?" to which I'd reply, "Yes, she is adorable!
 That's Audrey; she's Ashley's little girl." and mom would say, "Oh, that's right."
 The following picture was of my son, who she still recognizes.
 Her comments were: "Oh look!
 That's Adam!
 When did he grow that beard?"
 I replied with variations of "A long time ago," "sometime back," and "a few years ago now."

-She blessed my day by assisting with mom, so I could finish my call.
+She blessed my day by assisting Mom so I could finish my call.

-Don't lose your cool when you find yourself stuck in circles, saying or doing the same things over and over.
+Don't lose your cool when you find yourself stuck in circles, saying or doing the same things repeatedly.

 Try these tips.